 - 2 tbsps of unsalted butter

-- 1/2 cup cooking cream (soy cream will do)
+- 1/2 cup cooking cream This is optional.
+You can use soy cream for vegans

-- 1-2 cups of malai paneer cubes (recipe in a previous post) buying a ready-made packet will do
+- 200 grams malai paneer cubes recipe in a previous post buying a ready-made packet will do

-- Place a large pot over medium heat
+- Place your Meyer’s Chefs Pan over medium heat

 - Add the ghee, let it heat up

-- Add ginger, garlic, onion, tomatoes, bay leaves, cinnamon, black cardamoms, cashews, water and methi leaves.
-Gently it all in together.
-You want to make sure you don’t break the bay leaves, cinnamon stick and cardamoms as you’ll need to take it out before blending
+- Add ginger, garlic, bay leaves, cinnamon, cardamoms, and methi leaves.
+Gently stir it in alltogether.
+You want to make sure you don’t break the bay leaves, cinnamon stick and cardamoms as you’ll need to take it out before blending.

 - Once most of the water has evaporated from the mixture, turn off the heat and set aside to cool.
 Remove the bay leaves, cinnamon and cardamoms.